tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Proposes an amendment to the value of dwc:countryCode if dwc:decimalLatitude and dwc:decimalLongitude fall within a boundary from the bdq:countryShapes that is attributable to a single valid country code.
+Proposes an amendment to the value of dwc:countryCode if dwc:decimalLatitude and dwc:decimalLongitude fall within a boundary from the bdq:countryShapes that is attributable to a single valid ISO 3166-1-alpha-2 country code.

 #### Specification